aclist/dztui/README.md

 # DZTUI

-**NOTE:** this project is currently superseded by [DZGUI](https://github.com/aclist/dztui/tree/dzgui), which brings numerous hotfixes and quality of life features.
-Those features are gradually being backported to the TUI client and the documentation for both is undergoing a rewrite in order to reach feature parity between the terminal and GUI versions.
-For the most extensive server support, use DZGUI.
-Most of the DZGUI documentation applies to DZTUI as far as configuration parameters are concerned.
+**NOTE:** this project has been superseded by [DZGUI](https://github.com/aclist/dztui/tree/dzgui), which brings numerous hotfixes and quality of life features.

+Development of DZGUI is ongoing and has been driven by the needs of desktop, Steam Deck, and GUI users, and supports many more use cases and idiosyncrasies of DayZ servers.

+By comparison, the DZTUI codebase is quite ancient now and has served mainly as a proof of concept for the implementation of DZGUI.
+If you continue to use DZTUI in its current state, be aware that it lacks critical features.

 ## What this is: